Unexian/abjad/README.md

 ## The basics of Abjad
 The Abjad programming language is a tacit, stack-based language, quite similar to [Uiua](https://www.uiua.org).
 However, the main difference is the removal of planet notation.
 Instead, you get a second stack to store items not being used.
-All functions in Abjad work on the primary "left" stack, except for builtin stack manipulation functions.
+All functions in Abjad work on the primary "left" stack, except for built-in stack manipulation functions.

 ## The basics of [Tacit](https://en.wikipedia.org/wiki/Tacit_programming)
 Tacit programming is the practise of not naming your function arguments.